 Step 1: Make an Essay Answering the Core Four

 From the objectives down to the purpose, you already know what the core four are.
 Write an essay about your answers to each element.
-Do not forget to conduct some research because advancing your teaching skills is not a mere guessing game.
+Do not forget to conduct some research work plan because advancing your teaching skills is not a mere guessing game.
 Also, reflective or personal answers that meet academic standards are welcome.

 Step 2: Conduct a Breakdown of Your Answers